The last month of 2018 has seen social media further cement its position in the marketing mix.

 Now users can add animated photos and videos to life event announcements.

-The global rollout of Group Stories, a feature which Facebook introduced to the world several months ago, has commenced.
+The global rollout of Group Stories, a feature that Facebook introduced to the world several months ago, has commenced.

 By using Group Stories advertisers can connect with their audience outside of their newsfeeds.